odtp-org/odtp-manuals/docs/tutorials/components-and-versions.md

 === "Command Line CLI"

-    In the CLI you can get the metadata for a component from the Mongodb:
+    In the CLI you can get the metadata associated to all components from the MongoDB by running.
+This will provide a JSON output in the terminal.

     ``` sh
     odtp db get --collection components